abhinavk07/aws-ecs-fargate-demo/README.md

 ## VPC module

 The [vpc](terraform/modules/vpc) module turned out to be much bigger than I originally thought I need.
 The reason mainly was that I wanted to make the demonstration a bit more real-like, e.g. putting ECS to private subnet, providing [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) and other security / redundancy features.
 Those decisions rippled to the VPC in that sense that I needed to add some extra infra boilerplate, e.g. needed to add a nat public subnet since ECS cannot pull images from the private subnet unless it has a route table to a nat in a public subnet which directs traffic to internet gateway etc.

+NOTE: I could have create a [AWS PrivateLink endpoint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html) for ECR so that instances in ECS could have pulled images from ECR using the endpoint.
+But I wanted to test pulling images from Dockerhub so I needed the NAT / Gateway setup anyway.

 I did cut some corners, though.
 E.g. there is just one nat gateway in one availability zone serving all private subnets in different availability zones.
 This would not be that much of a problem in a real-world production since the nat is just needed in the initialization of the ECS / task definition (booting Docker containers) to pull the Docker image from ECR.
 But it would be easy to add a dedicated nat to each availability zone (adding expenses - one of the reasons I added just one nat in this exercise).